0xDEADFED5/oggify_csv/README.md

 First, export your playlists with [Exportify](https://watsonbox.github.io/exportify/) and unzip them somewhere.

-oggify_csv will process each CSV file, create a folder, save playlist tracks inside that folder, and generate an M3U playlist alongside the CSV file.
+oggify_csv will process each CSV file, create a folder, save tracks inside that folder, and generate an M3U playlist alongside the CSV file.

 Tracks are named like this: `artist - album (year) - disc - track - track name`